HetHirani07/HetHirani07/README.md

 ### 🌐 Connect with Me

-You can find my social links and more on my [GitHub profile](https://github.com/HetHirani07)!
+You can find my social links and more on my [profile](https://het-hirani.vercel.app)!

 ---